RasaHQ/rasa/docs/core/actions.rst

   actions:
   - action_default_ask_affirmation

-Rasa Core will then call your action endpoint and treat it as every other custom action.
+Rasa will then call your action endpoint and treat it as every other custom action.

 Execute Actions in Other Code
 -----------------------------

-Rasa Core will send an HTTP ``POST`` request to your server containing information on which action to run.
+Rasa will send an HTTP ``POST`` request to your server containing information on which action to run.
 Furthermore, this request will contain all information about the conversation.

-As a response to the action call from Core, you can modify the tracker, e.g. by setting slots and send responses back to the user.
+As a response to the action call from Rasa, you can modify the tracker, e.g. by setting slots and send responses back to the user.
 All of the modifications are done using events.
 There is a list of all possible event types in :ref:`events`.